-Brian Russ Law, Inc. is a United States trademark law firm fixated on helping companies build and protect their brands.
-We get the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, lawyer Brian understands the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with corporations across the United States work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal guidance in Haines City, Florida, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark law office centered on helping corporations build and protect their brands.
+We get the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian gets the worries of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with corporations across the United States of America work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal advice in Haines City, Florida, then you’ve come to the right place.

 Haines City’s Trademark Attorney

 A trademark attorney is a attorney who specializes in practicing in the field of trademarks.
 You can hire a trademark lawyer to assist give you peace of mind that your brand is protectable and available for your exclusive use.
 When choosing a lawyer to protect you’re the logo of your business, make sure to work with a lawyer who has no problem working in Haines City, like Brian Russ Law, Inc.

 How Can a Trademark Attorney Empower Your Company?

 Protecting brands is a trademark lawyer's primary role.
 A company is the best placed to protect its brand before or shortly after its launch.
 Our firm's seen many businesses make the error of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred logo or name.
 Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive consumer engagement.
 You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.